Code-Institute-Submissions/milestone-project-179/README.md

 I used Developer Tools to test the website through different browsers and screen sizes.<br>
 I used Google Chrome Lighthouse, W3C Markup Validator and W3C CSS Validator to run tests.<br>
-I optimized the SEO with a meta description, I secured links with rel="noopener" and I changed the html lang="en" on all german pages to html lang="de". <br>
+I optimized the SEO with a meta description, I secured links with rel="noopener" and I changed the html lang="en" on all German pages to html lang="de". <br>
 I tested all links numerous times for their correctly functionality.<br>
 Friends tested the site on their devices, review the content of the website and the documentation to point out any bugs, issues or mistakes.<br>
 Some of those friends are developer.

 ## Known Bugs

-- I noticed that the hero images took to much space of the height of the screen on all devices, so I changed that.
+- I noticed that the hero images took too much space of the height of the screen on all devices, so I changed that.
 - I also changed the footer height and the sizes of the social media icons, so that they fit on all size screens in one line and the text has also get better presented.
 - I noticed some spelling mistakes which I have fixed.